 The primary call to treatment for a brain tumor (cancerous or non-cancerous masses of abnormal cells in the brain and/or spinal cord) is removing it through surgery.
 However, whether a tumor is operable or not depends largely upon its location.
-Here we look at some common and relatively newer brain tumor treatments, along with a few rehabilitation suggestions recommended by neurologists.
+Here we will look at some common and relatively newer brain tumor treatments, along with a few rehabilitation suggestions.

 Table of Contents